-These websites have lots of information about autism which is relevant for people with or without a diagnosis.
-Autism support has practical advice for managing various issues in life, at home, school and work.
-These are regional or national support services in addition to local ones
+These websites have lots of information about Autism which is relevant for people with or without a diagnosis.
+Autism Support has practical advice for managing various issues in life, at home, school and work.

 - The National Autistic Society

 - Options Autism

 - Autism West Midlands

 - Autism education trust

 - Autistica

-- Ambitious About Autism
+- # Ambitious About Autism

-- ## The Girl with the Curly Hair
+- The Girl with the Curly Hair

-- Autism Central